RocketBus/clickbus-api-doc/source.md

 When you have selected all the Seats, then you may proceed to create an Order, which will start the payment process.

-Please keep in mind that you need to provide in your header the
+Please keep in mind that you need to provide in your header the `PHPSESSID` key with the Session's ID in the Cookie, as below:

+    Cookie: PHPSESSID=g1898g0ogdlh9f3mfra2hl3el3

+To create an Order, the request's body requires a range of data, which, for a better understanding, we will divide in the following blocks below:

+- **meta**, which contains the params `model`, `store` and `platform` for each Partner;
+- **request**, which contains:
+    - **request.buyer** contains all required information about the Buyer;
+        - **request.buyer.payment** contains all the Buyer's payment data;
+    - **request.orderItems** contains all the Seats, along with their information, added to the Order.

-### Create an Order [POST]
+### Create an Order: payment with Credit Card [POST]

 **Parameters**